julien-poivret/SSH_basic/README.md

 ```
 $ sudo ssh-copy-id -i ~/.ssh/id_rsa username@ipserver
 ```
+of couse replace your username and ipserver with your local server session characteristic...

 * then now you can simply login remotely on server with:
 ```
 $ ssh username@ipserver